-Newborn hearing screening General medical checkup for infants Medical checkup for infants Туре - First medical checkup Second medical checkup Medical checkup for three- (four-) month-old infants Medical checkup for one-year and six-month-old infants Medical checkup for three-year-old infants When to take medical checkup Three days after birth One month after birth Nine months after birth From three to five months after birth From one year and six months to one year and nine months after birth From three years to three years and three months after birth Date To be To be determined individually To be designated by the public health center Venue Medical institution of institution of your choice (Please apply individually.)
-Public health center Fee checkup at a medical ins None You can use the general medical checkup for infants voucher (乳児一 般健康診査受診票) attached to your mother-child health handbook.
-None Notification of date, etc. None Notification will be mailed to your home.
+Newborn hearing screening General medical checkup for infants Medical checkup for infants Туре ı First medical checkup Second medical checkup Medical checkup for three- (four-) month-old infants Medical checkup for one-year and six-month-old infants Medical checkup for three-year-old infants When to take medical checkup Three days after birth One month after birth Nine months after birth From three to five months after birth From one year and six months to one year and nine months after birth From three years to three years and three months after birth Date To be determined individually To be designated by the public health center Venue Medical institution of dical institution of your choice (Please apply individually.)
+Public health center Fee checkup at a medical ins to reimbursement of scre None You can use the general medical checkup for infants voucher (乳児一般健康診査受診票) attached to your mother-child health handbook. newborn hearing screening and/or general medical stitution outside of Aichi Prefecture, you are entitled sening and/or checkup expenses except the second None Notification of date, etc. medical checkup.
+(There is an upper limit on the amount of reimbursement.)
+None Notification will be mailed to your home.
 Information is given in the ward-specific section in the Nagoya News magazine.